vitoriamatos/curso_ebac_frontend/README.md

 ## Installation

-run the following command in the root of the application
+run this command in the root of the application

 ``` npm run sass ```